conorlacey/Lab-5/lab-05.md

 For Texas, there is a mean distance of 5.79km from Denny’s to the closest La Quinta location and a variance of 78km.
-There is a large positive skew in this dataset.
+There is a large positive skew in this dataset however.
+It appears the majority of Denny’s locations in Texas are less than 10km away from the nearest La Quinta.